kelsey-ek/Rehosting_Guide_A-Z/reference_guides/general_linux_knowledge/PuTTY/Linux_Commands_Cheat_Sheet.md

 Mandatory arguments to long options are mandatory for short options too.
   -a, --all                  do not ignore entries starting with .
   -A, --almost-all           do not list implied . and ..
-      --author               with -l, print the author of each file -b, --escape               print C-style escapes for nongraphic characters --block-size=SIZE      scale sizes by SIZE before printing them; e.g., '--block-size=M' prints sizes in units of
+      <t>--author               with -l, print the author of each file
+  -b, --escape               print C-style escapes for nongraphic characters
+      --block-size=SIZE      scale sizes by SIZE before printing them; e.g., '--block-size=M' prints sizes in units of